rwaldron/tc39-notes/es8/2017-03/mar-23.md

 DH: Even though they belong in separate layers we want to make sure that they are....similar.

-MM: Their largely orthogonal.
+MM: They're largely orthogonal.
 If you wanted job queues and enqueue things on specific job queues.
 None of that is written down on the agent API, but if we wanted to address them reflexively they'd go in ??

-AWB: Mark, the way back machine has a pretty good archive of wiki.ecma-script.org.
+AWB: Mark, the wayback machine has a pretty good archive of wiki.ecmascript.org.

 DH: Ok, thanks everyone.